segmentation-fault/BiotSavartSolver/README.md

 ![Loop](images/loop.png)

 Since quiver3D seems not to be implemented in matplotlib3D I haven’t added it yet in the scripts.
-It seems to be implemented in Mayavi but I had some difficulties importing it in Eclipse.
 So I simply plotted the absolute value of the norm of B against distance for the wire and the loop, and calculated the RMSE for every test.
 Now the 4 cases described;

 For a straight long wire carrying a current I at a distance r from the wire the B field will have only one component on the azimuth i.e.: